 metric memory | reduce 10m, max.

-As discussed previously and as in all the examples above, Lightstep determines the global output period for your query based on the window over which you are querying.
+As discussed previously and as in all the examples above, Cloud Observability determines the global output period for your query based on the window over which you are querying.
 This ensures that the chart you’re viewing is easy to read, with neither too many nor too few points on it.
 However, there is one circumstance in which you want to (and are required to) specify a custom output period for an aligner in a query.

 If an aligner is not the final (or only) aligner in a query, you are required to specify both the input window and the output period for the aligner.
 This is a restriction to help you write more precise queries.